Practical Application to Advanced Analytics

 Practical Application to Advanced Analytics is one of five non-credit courses in the Certification in Practice of Data Analytics (CPDA) program.
 The course is taught by faculty from the College of Engineering.
 The course is delivered in 100% distance learning format and includes instructional material equivalent to a one semester credit hour class.

 This course can be taken individually, or as one of four courses required to receive the CPDA certificate of completion.
-Students must take Foundations of Statistics and Data Mining before this course.
+Students must take Introductory Statistics for Data Analytics and Data Mining before this course.

 This course builds on the CPDA Data Mining course.
 Students will dive deeper into this subject and practice creating and evaluating the most common types of modeling: Decision Trees, Random Forests and Regression models.
 Students will have the opportunity to learn about “big data” analytics by exploring text analytics algorithms and their use in modeling, as well as be introduced to cognitive analytic capabilities.
 Machine Learning will be explored throughout the course as it applies to all these techniques.